How do we know if our proposal is a good match?

 Do you ever make grants outside of NE Ohio?

+No, we do not consider grant requests outside Northeast Ohio.
 On rare occasions, we have made grants outside of our region that are trustee-driven.
-Otherwise, we do not consider grant requests outside NE Ohio.

 Do you make multi-year grants?